 This liquid soap fuses the rich softening properties of shea butter with the refreshing scent of lemon verbena.
 It cleanses well without any harsh detergents, and will keep hands soft even after excessive washing thanks to the shea butter and added aloe vera extract.
-A 16.9 fl.oz bottle of this soap will run you at about $27.00 which is a lot more than the average person spends on hand soap, but as with all L’Ocittane products, it makes a nice treat or a pampering gift.
+A 16.9 fl.oz bottle of L’Occitane shea butter verbena soap will run you about $27.00, which is a lot more than the average person spends on hand soap.
+But as with all L’Occitane products, it makes a nice treat or a pampering gift.
 And specifically, for anyone with eczema, very dry skin, or easily irritated skin, a soap that doesn’t exacerbate skin issues is completely necessary, and can be difficult to come by.

 L’Occitane Almond Shower Oil Review